What are ear mites?

 If your cat is recovering from ear mites, your vet will likely schedule a monthly checkup for the next little bit to help keep ear mites from gaining a foothold in your kitty's ear.
 Set yourself a bi-weekly reminder to clean your cat's kennel, bedding, and house to reduce the risk of re-infection at home.
 Your Exeter vet will be able to recommend a parasite prevention treatment for your cat as well to help keep them safe.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding people or pets.
-Always follow your doctor's advice regarding asthma or other allergy symptoms.
+For an accurate diagnosis of your pet's condition, please make an appointment with your vet.